 - Business ethics

-Graduates of an accounting certificate program are prepared for entry-level positions within a financial organization or an accounting department.
+Graduates are prepared for entry-level positions within a financial organization or an accounting department.
 Some possible career titles include:

 - Accounting clerk